-Considering vegetation types, natural death, timber production and shifting cultivation appear to be leading causes of removals interchangeably in the closed woodlands, open woodlands and woodlands with scattered cropland for both number of stems and AGB respectively (Table 3).
+Considering vegetation types, natural death, timber production and shifting cultivation appear to be leading causes of removals interchangeably in the closed woodlands, open woodlands and Woodlands with scattered cropland for both number of stems and AGB (Table 3).
 Grazing, mining and carvings are among the least contributors to removals in the three vegetation types.
-Regarding ownership types, higher number of stem removals were observed due to natural death followed by fire, grazing wild, poles and timber in the central government land (Table 4).
+Regarding ownership types, higher number of stem removals were observed due to natural death followed by fire, poles and timber in the central government land (Table 4).
 While the least number of stems removals per hectare per year was observed due to carving followed by grazing domestic and charcoal.
 The highest AGC was removed as timber followed by natural death, fire and charcoal.
 Carvings, grazing domestic and shifting cultivation accounted for the least AGC removals in this ownership types (Table 4).
-In the local government owned woodlands; firewood collection took higher number of stems per hectare per year followed by charcoal, natural death and timber while grazing wild was the least.
-However, the leading position changed for carbon removal in which Natural death accounted for higher removals followed by Charcoal, timber, and Firewood collection while the least was the same driver (Table 4).
+The contribution of the drivers of removal in terms of number of stems and AGC removals appear to be changing leading positions in other ownership types i.e. general land, local government land, private land and village land (Table 4).